akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Your goose?”

-Laughter and confused rippled through the hall, settling finally into unease.
+Laughter and confused commentary rippled through the hall, settling finally into unease.

 A serving woman muttered the old saying: “Sooth, a goose may wander where a king must stop.”